josefadamcik/josefadamcik.cz/_posts/2019-07-20-squid-badge-my-first-pcb-design.md

 ### Bill of materials

-For each squid the following is needed (links are just for the articles I ordered, they are not affiliate links):
+For each squid the following is needed (the links below are just for the components I ordered and used, they are not affiliate links):

 - a PCB
 - CR2032/2020 THT cell holder ([Aliexpress][aliexpresscell])